vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 == Description ==

 FAQ plugin that lets you create FAQs (frequently asked questions), organize FAQs and publicize your FAQ in no time through your Wordpress admin panel.
-Select from multiple FAQ styles and FAQ layouts.
+Select from multiple FAQ layouts and FAQ styles.

 [FAQ Demo](https://www.etoilewebdesign.com/ultimate-faq-demo/)